-- In order to be admitted to the Master of Visual Arts an applicant must have completed the Bachelor of Visual Arts or equivalent. - 2 An applicant must normally have completed the admission qualification with a B grade average or higher in the courses at level 7 or above. - 3 An applicant may be required to submit a research proposal outline and a portfolio of work and attend a selection interview.
+- 1 In order to be admitted to the Master of Visual Arts an applicant must have completed the Bachelor of Visual Arts or equivalent. - 2 An applicant must normally have completed the admission qualification with a B grade average or higher in the courses at level 7 or above. - 3 In exceptional circumstances, an applicant who does not meet the requirements above, but who has an appropriate combination of academic and professional experience may be considered for admission. - 4 An applicant may be required to submit a research proposal outline and a portfolio of work and attend a selection interview.

-- 4 To qualify for the Master of Visual Arts, a student must achieve 180 points by successfully completing the requirements in the structure below. - A student who is granted admission to the Master of Visual Arts with advanced standing on the basis of having already completed the Bachelor of Art and Design (Honours) or the Postgraduate Certificate in Visual Arts with a B grade average must achieve a further 120 points by successfully completing the thesis. - 6 A student with an average grade for the coursework courses falling below a B- prior to enrolment in the thesis may be required by the assessment board to have their points reassigned to the Postgraduate Certificate in Visual Arts. - 7 A student may substitute up to 30 points with courses from another postgraduate programme with the approval of the programme leader. - 8 A student would normally be required to complete all the coursework requirements before enrolling in the thesis.
+- 4 To qualify for the Master of Visual Arts, a student must achieve 180 points by successfully completing the requirements in the structure below. - 5 A student who is granted admission to the Master of Visual Arts with advanced standing on the basis of having already completed the Bachelor of Art and Design (Honours) or the Postgraduate Certificate in Visual Arts with a B grade average must achieve a further 120 points by successfully completing the thesis. - 6 A student with an average grade for the coursework courses falling below a B- prior to enrolment in the thesis may be required by the assessment board to have their points reassigned to the Postgraduate Certificate in Visual Arts. - 7 A student may substitute up to 30 points with courses from another postgraduate programme with the approval of the programme leader. - 8 A student would normally be required to complete all the coursework requirements before enrolling in the thesis.